Never Say Never Again | 1983

 The motorbike chase was shot in the narrow streets of Villefranche-sur-Mer, a picturesque old fishing port east of Nice on the Côte d’Azur in the South of France.
 This apparently quiet village seems a dangerous place to cross the road – it was also the site of car chases in Ronin and Jean Claude Van Damme 1996 actioner Maximum Risk.

-The 3-D Domination game between Bond and Largo was filmed in the French Rococo room of Waddesdon Manor, English home of the Rothschild family, seen also in Carry On – Don’t Lose Your Head and Isadora, and more recently in Kabhi Khushi Kabhie Gham... and Sherlock Holmes: A Game Of Shadows.
+The 3-D Domination game between Bond and Largo was filmed in the French Rococo room of Waddesdon Manor, English home of the Rothschild family, seen also in Carry On – Don’t Lose Your Head and Isadora, and more recently in Kabhi Khushi Kabhie Gham..., Sherlock Holmes: A Game Of Shadows and as 'Buckingham Palace' in The Queen, with Helen Mirren.
 It’s at the west end of Waddesdon village, six miles northwest of Aylesbury on the A41, in Buckinghamshire, and it’s open to the public.

 A 110-foot freighter was scuppered for the movie on New Providence Island in the Bahamas, at Clifton Wall on the south side.

-The hotel where Fatima Blush (Barbara Carrera) attempts to blow up Bond is the expensive, and revamped, Best Western British Colonial Beach Resort, 1 Bay Street at Marlborough Street west of Nassau Harbour, a 1923 Spanish-American style affair built on the site of the 17th century Fort Nassau.
+The hotel where Fatima Blush (Barbara Carrera) attempts to blow up Bond is the expensive, and revamped, British Colonial Hilton Nassau, 1 Bay Street at Marlborough Street west of Nassau Harbour, a 1923 Spanish-American style affair built on the site of the 17th century Fort Nassau.
 Bond walks through the Straw Market in Nassau, and the outdoor bar is on Nassau Dock.